Johnson said he believes Trump ‘understands’ House GOP doesn’t have the votes to pass SAVE Act | KRDO

 Government funding is slated to run out at the end of the month.

+House Republican leadership is aiming to have the text of the three-month stopgap funding measure released by midday Sunday, per a GOP leadership aide.
+This would tee up a potential vote early next week in the House.

+As CNN has reported, the bill is expected to fund the government into December and would not include the SAVE Act.
+The measure would instead fund the government at current levels and would include a series of additional spending on anomalies for disaster and other immediate needs.
+This is what Senate Democrats have been calling for.

-When asked about USSS acting Director Ronald Rowe announcing the agency is in moving to its accountability phase in its investigation into the most recent assassination attempt of the former president, Johnson said, “We certainly hope that is true.
+When asked about Secret Service acting Director Ronald Rowe announcing the agency is in moving to its accountability phase in its investigation into Sunday’s most apparent assassination attempt on the former president, Johnson said, “We certainly hope that is true.
 We’re going to do everything we can to make sure it is.”

-The speaker said, “We’ll wait and see,” when asked if he thinks the USSS can hold people accountable.
+The speaker said, “We’ll wait and see,” when asked whether he thinks the the Secret Service can hold people accountable.

 “I certainly hope so,” Johnson said.
 “We need Donald Trump to have the same level as protection as a sitting president does.”